WICG/import-maps/README.md

 The `import:` URL scheme is envisioned as providing a way to access the import specifier mappings in URL contexts, not just import specifier contexts.
 This allows haring the notion of "import specifiers" between JavaScript importing contexts and traditional URL contexts, such as `fetch()`, `<img src="">` or `<link href="">`, so that those APIs can also benefit from the mapping and package abstractions.
 See [this section of a previous revision of the explainer](https://github.com/WICG/import-maps/tree/93f94c6dfb268bde3009644b65580fb2fbb98fcf#import-urls) for more examples and use cases.

 The biggest challenge here is that this would require rearchitecturing the import maps specification to operate on the general level of fetches and URL resolutions.
-Whereas, currently import mpas only impact import specifier resolution, i.e., a specific phase of module script fetching.
+Whereas, currently import maps only impact import specifier resolution, i.e., a specific phase of module script fetching.
 There are also challenges around the meaning of "relative `import:` URLs" such as `import:./a.mjs`, the origin of pages or workers loaded via `import:` URLs, and other interactions with loading infrastructure.

 ### `import.meta.resolve()`